Using Panel¶

 Templates and Layouts¶

-For new apps, use pmui.Page from panel-material-ui (see Material UI).
+For new apps, use pmui.Page from panel-material-ui (see Using Material UI for Page rules, sidebar order, and layout helpers).
 If an existing codebase already uses a different template (e.g. FastListTemplate), keep it rather than migrating.
+Use FlexBox/GridSpec/GridBox for complex layouts, and set min_*/max_* sizing to prevent layout collapse.

 Serving Workflow¶